Q: What is Amazon GuardDuty?

 Once enabled, Amazon GuardDuty immediately starts analyzing for malicious or unauthorized activity.
 The timeframe to begin receiving findings depends on the activity level in your account.
 GuardDuty does not look at historical data, only activity that starts after it is enabled.
 If GuardDuty identifies any potential threats, you’ll receive a finding in the GuardDuty console.

-No. Amazon GuardDuty pulls independent streams of data directly from AWS CloudTrail, VPC Flow Logs, and AWS DNS logs.
+No. Amazon GuardDuty pulls independent streams of data directly from Amazon CloudTrail, VPC Flow Logs, and Amazon DNS logs.
 You don’t have to manage Amazon S3 bucket policies or modify the way you may collect and store your logs.
 GuardDuty permissions are managed as Service Linked Roles that you can revoke at any time by disabling GuardDuty.
-This makes it easy to enable the service without complex configuration and it eliminates the risk that an AWS IAM permission modification or S3 bucket policy change will affect the operation of the service.
+This makes it easy to enable the service without complex configuration and it eliminates the risk that an Amazon IAM permission modification or S3 bucket policy change will affect the operation of the service.
 It also makes GuardDuty extremely efficient at consuming high-volumes of data in near real-time without affecting the performance or availability of your account or workloads.

 Q: Is there any performance or availability impact to enabling Amazon GuardDuty on my account?